Gab0/epitope-protocol/README.md

 ## About

-This toolkit is a parasitology analysis protocol.
+This toolkit was developed as a parasitology analysis protocol.
-It was written to help on a research that tries to explain how certain protein mutations on the parasite affect antibody binding.
+The goal is to try to explain
+how certain protein mutations on the parasite affect antibody binding.

 This is largely undocumented and disorganized, currently `work in progress`.
-Even this README is incomplete.
+This README is also incomplete.
-If someone is doing research in this area and needs this kind of software, contact me over e-mail at `gabriel_scf@hotmail.com`.
+If someone is doing this type of research and is interested in using the software, contact me over `gabriel_scf@hotmail.com`.

 ## Input Data Types